Knee Pain Specialist

 • Altered gait related to hip or foot pain

-An injury to the knee might affect the ligaments, tendons, bones, cartilage, or the fluid-filled sacs (bursae) surrounding your knee joint.
+An injury to the knee may affect the ligaments, tendons, bones, cartilage, or the fluid-filled sacs (bursae) surrounding the knee joint.

-The knowledgeable team at Brooklyn Pain Doctors thoroughly examines your knee and conducts imaging and tests as necessary to accurately diagnose the cause of your knee pain.
+The experienced team at Brooklyn Pain Doctors thoroughly examines your knee and conducts imaging and tests as needed to accurately diagnose the cause of your knee pain.
 Almost all patients will have an X-ray to detect bone fractures or signs of degenerative joint disease.
-Your doctor may order other tests and imaging, including:
+Additional tests may include:

 • Ultrasound

-When the doctor determines the cause of your knee pain, they can suggest a treatment plan to relieve pain and resolve the underlying issue.
+Once the doctor determines the cause of your knee pain, they can suggest a personalized treatment plan to relieve pain and address the underlying issue.

-Treatments depend on the cause of your knee pain.
+Treatment options depend on the cause of the knee pain.
 Common knee pain treatments include:

-Mild knee pain is treated with over-the-counter medication and rest, but for more severe problems, your doctor can prescribe pain relievers.
-If you have arthritis or gout, your doctor prescribes medications to treat the underlying condition.
+• Medication: Mild knee pain can be treated with over-the-counter medication and rest.
+For more severe issues, prescription pain relievers may be needed.
+If you have arthritis or gout, your doctor will prescribe medications to manage the underlying condition.

-Physical therapists help you learn exercises to strengthen the muscles around your knee.
-If you participate in sports or are physically active, a physical therapist may provide exercises to correct movements that affect your knees.
+• Physical Therapy: Physical therapists help you learn exercises to strengthen the muscles around your knee.
+If you're active or participate in sports, physical therapy can also help correct movements that affect your knees.

-To find out if your knee pain requires surgery or other treatment, call the office, or schedule an appointment online today.
+To find out if your knee pain requires surgery or other treatment, call Brooklyn Pain Doctors today or schedule an appointment online.
+Our experienced team will help determine the best course of action to address your knee pain and get you back to living an active life.